Thomas is a reptile enthusiast who has cared for several varieties of lizards.

 Catching and Handling Wild Reptiles

-First of all, make sure that it's legal for you to catch a lizard in your particular area.
-What I would suggest doing is catching one or two, keeping and observing them for an hour or two, then letting them loose in the same place where you captured them.
+I suggest catching one or two, keeping and observing them for an hour or two, then letting them loose in the same place where you captured them.

 Do not attempt to catch wild lizards with your hands.
 Lizards' small bodies are easily injured, and many species' tails detach when they are grabbed.
+This can be stressful and unnecessarily risky for the lizard.
 Always use a net when attempting to capture wild reptiles.

 While successfully catching and handling a wild lizard takes both time and luck, you can maximize your chances of doing so by using the following method.